 By changing your body leverage and angle of approach or using bilateral and unilateral variations, you can make these exercises very light or extremely hard or anything in between to match your current fitness levels and progress from there.

 Lighter Basic Calisthenic Movements

-You can use a raised objects such as a table or a sofa if regular pushups on the floor are too hard to start with.
-With your arms straight out, keep a 45 to 60 degree angle to your trunk with your hand positioned a little bit wider than your shoulders, then move up and down in a controlled manner, keeping your back straight and engaging your abs and core for stability.
+You can use raised objects such as a table or a sofa if regular pushups on the floor are too hard to start with.
+With your arms straight out, keep a 45 to 60-degree angle to your trunk with your hand positioned a little bit wider than your shoulders, then move up and down in a controlled manner, keeping your back straight and engaging your abs and core for stability.

-This is an easier variation of traditional pull ups on the bar, if you are not ready yet to lift the whole of your body weight.
+This is an easier variation of traditional pull-ups on the bar if you are not ready yet to lift the whole of your body weight.

-You can use something like a dinner table and place your hands over the edge while laying down below, then pull your self up with your straight body, engaging your core to stabilize it while your back and biceps do the job.
+You can use something like a dinner table and place your hands over the edge while laying down below, then pull yourself up with your straight body, engaging your core to stabilize it while your back and biceps do the job.